hyds/hds-merge-db/README.md

 ## Parameter screen

-The systems and tables you want to merge are configured in the INI file, so you only have one button, and a report destination.
+As noted above, the systems and tables you want to merge are configured in the INI file.

+You may have already converted the DBF files to

 ![Parameter screen](/images/psc.PNG)